 While the U.S. should be leading efforts to create and validate safer technology, especially for our schools and workforce, we have fallen far behind other countries in this regard.
-It is time for change.

 Several high-tech nations have surpassed the United States in recognizing not only environmental but also human impacts from wireless radiation exposure.
 France, Israel, Korea, French Polynesia, and Switzerland, among others, have policies and educational programs to reduce public exposure to wireless and non-ionizing radiation.
 Numerous countries have far more stringent cell tower radiation exposure limits compared to the United States.